Lincoln Heights, Los Angeles: Transportation

 Major thoroughfares include Valley Boulevard; Mission Road; Pasadena Avenue; North Main, Marengo, Daly, and Figueroa Streets; and North Broadway.
-The Golden State Freeway (I-5) runs through the district, and the Metro L Line has a station in the far northwestern portion of the district.
+The Golden State Freeway (I-5) runs through the district, and the Metro A Line has a station in the far northwestern portion of the neighborhood.

 Fire services

 Los Angeles Fire Department Fire Station No. 1 is located in the Lincoln Heights area.
 The station is in the Battalion 2 district.

 Healthcare

 The Los Angeles County Department of Public Health operates the Central Health Center in Downtown Los Angeles, serving Lincoln Heights.